briandipalma/flux-for-components/README.md

 ![Flux data flow.](assets/flux-diagram-white-background.png)

 The change we made to the pattern was to make the actors of the system class instances.
-In the Flux example applications the Stores, ActionCreators and Dispatchers are all Singletons.
+In the example Flux applications the Stores, ActionCreators and Dispatchers are all Singletons.
+This is fine if you only have one instance of a component or have a low flow of data through the Dispatcher.
+With one component instance (let's say an application menu) you wouldn't need multiple instances of its ActionCreator or Store.
+If you had a low flow of data and multiple instances of a component you could distinguish data by a component unique ID.

+In the case of a component with a high update rate, high complexity and significant amounts of state the Singleton approach seemed awkward.